 To ensure adequate mammograms, it is important to let the mammography center know that you have breast implants.
 The technician and radiologist should be familiar with performing mammograms on women with implants.
 They may elect to do special techniques known as “implant displacement views” in order to visualize all areas of the breast.
 So, accurate mammograms can still be performed after breast augmentation, although a slightly different technique may be used to obtain the image.

 Breast cancer is one of the most common types of cancer for women and routine mammograms are very important in locating possible tumors.
-Dr. Lytle encourages his patients to follow the general guidelines described by the American Cancer Society which suggests that women over the age of 40 should have mammograms every one to two years.
+Dr. Lytle encourages his patients to follow the general guidelines described by the American Cancer Society which suggest that women over the age of 40 should have mammograms every one to two years.
 For women in this age group, a baseline mammogram before surgery is generally recommended.
 An additional mammogram one year post-operatively is also useful to have an image of your breasts with implants in place.
-He also suggests that women with a higher than average risk of breast cancer (such as a strong family history of the disease) should talk with their doctor about whether they should have mammograms before age 40 and how often to have them.
+He also suggests that women with a higher-than-average risk of breast cancer (such as a strong family history of the disease) should talk with their doctor about whether they should have mammograms before age 40 and how often to have them.
 He also recommends routine self–breast exams to feel for lumps, which is possible (and in some cases even easier) in patients with breast implants.

-Some women with breast implants fear that the mammogram test will rupture their breast implant.
-This may lead to them to delaying or even forgoing this extremely important exam.
-While there have been cases of breast implant rupture following mammogram, it is highly unlikely that this would occur.
+Some women with breast implants fear that the mammogram test will rupture their breast implants.
+This may lead to them delaying or even forgoing this extremely important exam.
+While there have been cases of breast implant rupture following mammograms, it is highly unlikely that this would occur.
 Breast implants are rather durable and can withstand the forces associated with mammograms.
 Because your health and safety are the number one priority, it is important that you do not skip your mammogram just because you have breast implants!

 Other radiographic studies

 Ultrasound is a commonly used breast imaging technique.
 It is often recommended to evaluate solid masses and fluid-filled cysts.
-Ultrasound is entirely safe to perform in women with breast implants.
+Ultrasound is entirely safe to perform on women with breast implants.
 The presence of implants should not interfere with the ability to obtain an accurate ultrasound image.

 MRI (Magnetic Resonance Imaging) is particularly useful in the evaluation of women with breast implants.
 In addition to providing outstanding views of the breast tissue, MRI can determine whether or not an implant is intact.
 Because of this ability, MRI is often utilized in patients with silicone gel breast implants.
 Unlike saline implants, which visibly deflate as the saline leaks from a ruptured implant, silicone gel implant ruptures are more difficult to detect.
 This is because the thick cohesive gel tends to maintain its shape, making it difficult to see leaks with the naked eye.
 MRI allows your doctor to visualize the breast implant shell directly to identify possible ruptures.

-Because of MRI’s effectiveness in evaluating silicone gel breast implants, the FDA recommends that women with silicone gel breast implants undergo baseline MRI at 3 years post-operatively, and follow-up MRI s every 2 years thereafter.
+Because of MRI’s effectiveness in evaluating silicone gel breast implants, the FDA recommends that women with silicone gel breast implants undergo baseline MRI at 3 years postoperatively, and follow-up MRIs every 2 years thereafter.
 Many plastic surgeons and other physicians question whether or not this FDA guideline is too frequent.
 Dr. Lytle will discuss with you what role MRI may play in your care.

 Many women realize that breast implants are not meant to last forever.
-But it may be a surprise to hear that the Saline breast implants and Silicone Breast Implants have available warranties.
+But it may be a surprise to hear that Saline breast implants and Silicone Breast Implants have available warranties.
 These warranties can be further discussed at the time of your appointment.